Gentianopsis virgata

-Gentianopsis virgata (commonly called "lesser fringed gentian", "narrow-leaved fringed gentian", or "smaller fringed gentian") is a biennial herbaceous species, native to eastern USA and eastern Canada.
+Gentianopsis virgata, commonly known as lesser fringed gentian, narrow-leaved fringed gentian, or smaller fringed gentian, is a biennial herbaceous species of plant, native to eastern USA and eastern Canada.

 Taxonomy

 Broadly transcribed, Gentianopsis crinita (Froel.)
 Ma is an eastern North American species complex, containing a group of closely related taxa, including G. virgata.
 Further species were described in the past, but a lack of difference in nrDNA and morphology does not support their recognition.
 Three subspecies are currently recognized: